intergalaktik/ULX4M_documents/README.md

 - [ ] Study FPGA pinout and the way we can connect ECP5
 - [ ] Have some pictures/animation of boards snapping together
 - [ ] Assembly Board and test connections
-- [ ] Start to work on first doughter board that will have selected connectors
+- [ ] Start to work on module board that will have selected connectors
 - [ ] Order board
 - [ ] Have some pictures/animation of boards snapping together
 - [ ] Assembly